See index to all the chapters for Putting Out the Planetary Fire

 One electoral activity that climate groups can do, even those which must be nonpartisan, is voter registration.
 One strategy is to target constituencies more likely to support climate action.

 Spirited challenges to incumbents can also have an impact.
 Politicians can become stronger on climate after a strong protest vote, to foreclose similar challenges in the future.
-While it was the intense organizing by grassroots groups that moved the NY Governor to ban fracking, the higher-than-expected election results by relatively unknown law professor Zephyr Teachout in the Democratic primary, followed by the 5% vote in the general election by the Green Party’s Howie Hawkins (the best result in the state by a progressive third party in a century), were contributing factors.
+While it was the intense organizing by grassroots groups that moved the New York Governor to ban fracking, the higher-than-expected election results by relatively unknown law professor Zephyr Teachout in the Democratic primary, followed by the 5% vote in the general election by the Green Party’s Howie Hawkins (the best result in the state by a progressive third party in a century), were contributing factors.

-Other groups put out voting guides which rank candidates on their environmental performances.[40]
+Other groups put out voting guides which rank candidates on their environmental performances.[45]
 Such rankings are a way to signal to voters who to support, and many candidates will publicize a positive ranking from well-known groups in their campaign materials.
 The media also pay attention to such rankings.
-One challenge in compiling an accurate scorecard is that in many legislatures almost all votes are done by party line, so it is more of a ranking of the party than individual legislators.
+One challenge in compiling an accurate scorecard is that in many legislatures almost all votes are done along party lines, so it is more of a ranking of the party than individual legislators.

 Climate Groups’ Electoral Activities

-Their impact has been most noticeable in NYC, where they helped elect Congressmember Alexandria Ocasio-Cortez (AOC), who defeated a powerful and generally well-liked incumbent in the primary.
+Their impact has been most noticeable in NYC, where they helped elect Congressmember Alexandria Ocasio-Cortez, who defeated a powerful and generally well-liked incumbent in the primary.
 They have a passionate, committed volunteer base and a high level of mastery of electoral campaign techniques.
 They have elected a number of federal and state officials in New York, but their number of candidates remains relatively low.
-DSA has an ecosocialist working group[42] to help build local power for climate and environmental justice, including the Green New Deal and public power.[43]
+DSA has an ecosocialist working group[47] to help build local power for climate and environmental justice, including the Green New Deal and public power.[48]

 The Sunrise Movement has made a major commitment to electoral politics.
-While they devote considerable resources nationally to GOTV (Get Out the Vote) efforts in support of Democrats in key close elections, they have also been willing to publicly confront and push Democratic Party leaders on climate change.
+While they devote considerable resources nationally to getting out the vote in support of Democrats in key close elections, they have also been willing to publicly confront and push Democratic Party leaders on climate change.
 In 2020, Sunrise contacted over 6.5 million voters in the primaries and general election, contributing to what it says was the largest youth turnout in history.
 The group has played a critical role in a string of recent progressive primary victories, leading texting and phone banking operations for candidates like Jamaal Bowman, the middle school principal who defeated 31-year incumbent Eliot Engel in New York, and Cori Bush, who knocked off 10-term incumbent Lacy Clay in Missouri.
-Sunrise also does considerable organizing campaigns outside of electoral politics and has shown an ability to mobilize a substantial number of young activists and to do creative direct actions, including against elected officials.
-Case in point: when newly elected AOC joined Sunrise activists sitting in Speaker Pelosi’s office to demand action for a Green New Deal.[44]

-The Next Generation Pac has registered 1.3 million voters since its founding in 2013.
+The Next Generation PAC has registered 1.3 million voters since its founding in 2013.
 Its founder, billionaire Tom Steyer, spent more money in the 2014 and 2016 elections than any other donor, supporting candidates with strong climate agendas.
-Besides running for president in the 2020 democratic primary, Steyer donated more than $55 million to Democratic candidates and liberal causes in the 2020 campaign cycle — more than any other donor.
-NextGen Climate Action Committee spent $40 million in the 2020 cycle, including more than $8.5 million to support Democratic presidential nominee Joe Biden and oppose Trump.[46]
-Many climate activists, however, question how effective Steyer’s spending has been, particularly the more than $70 million he spent in 2014.[47]
+Besides running for President in the 2020 democratic primary, Steyer donated more than $55 million to Democratic candidates and liberal causes in the 2020 campaign cycle — more than any other donor.
+NextGen Climate Action Committee spent $40 million in the 2020 cycle, including more than $8.5 million to support Democratic presidential nominee Joe Biden and oppose Donald Trump.[51]
+Many climate activists, however, question how effective Steyer’s spending has been, particularly the more than $70 million he spent in 2014.[52]

 Climate Hawks Vote, founded in 2013, is another political operation (a Super PAC) which supports candidates and elected officials that make climate action a top priority.
-It was co-founded by blogger and activist RL Miller, who as California Democratic Party’s environmental caucus leader was frustrated that significant parts of the Democratic Party support fossil fuel.
+It was co-founded by blogger and activist R.L.
+Miller, who as California Democratic Party’s environmental caucus leader was frustrated that significant parts of the Democratic Party support fossil fuel.
 It also gives scores to elected officials based on their climate positions.
-It has a relatively small budget, however.[48]
+It has a relatively small budget, however.[53]

 As discussed earlier, fossil fuel companies invest heavily in campaign contributions.
-In the 2018 midterm elections, they made more than $350 million in campaign contributions and lobbying expenditures – 13 times greater than renewable energy companies.[49]
-The U.S. Chamber of Commerce is the largest dark money, pro-fossil fuel trade association in the U.S. with an extensive history of supporting climate deniers and spreading misinformation about climate change.
-It spent nearly $160 million on congressional lobbying in 2019-20.[50]
+In the 2018 midterm elections, they made more than $350 million in campaign contributions and lobbying expenditures – 13 times greater than renewable energy companies.[54]
+The U.S. Chamber of Commerce is the largest dark money, pro-fossil fuel trade association in the United States with an extensive history of supporting climate deniers and spreading misinformation about climate change.
+It spent nearly $160 million on congressional lobbying in 2019-20.[55]

 [1] https://greenpagesnews.org/the-citizens-party/; https://www.commondreams.org/news/1990/11/18/lost-dreams-bert-deleeuw